BrilliantBlocks/zk-swap/README.md

 ZK-Sudo is the implementation of an AMM for NFTs developed in Cairo.

 Instead of trading NFTs on marketplaces with centralized order books, users can buy NFTs from and sell NFTs into on-chain liquidity pools.
-The asset prices are calculated and adjusted automatically based on the underlying on-chain bonding curve, providing higher NFT liquidity.
+The asset prices are calculated and adjusted automatically based on the underlying bonding curve (price function), providing higher NFT liquidity.

 ## Overview